shawnlaffan/perl-statistics-sampler-multinomial/README.md

 # perl-statistics-sampler-multinomial

-Implements multinomial sampling using Vose's version of the alias method.
+Implements multinomial sampling using two methods, that implemented in the GSL, and Vose's version of the alias method.

 The setup time for the alias method is longer than for other methods, and the memory requirements are larger since it maintains two lists in memory, but this is amortised when when generating repeated samples because only two random numbers are needed for each draw, as compared to up to O(log n) for other methods.
-This has a pay off when, for example calculating bootstrap confidence intervals for a set of classes.
+This should have a pay off when, for example calculating bootstrap confidence intervals for a set of classes, but benchmarking indicates that the PRNG method calls at the perl level cause substantial slowdowns to the point that the GSL algorithm is faster (as most of its calls are at the C level).
-(This statement could do with some more thorough testing).

 For more details and background, see http://www.keithschwarz.com/darts-dice-coins